fabbriciocruz/kubernetes/AWS_EKS/Amazon_VPC_CNI_plugin.md

-# Amazon VPC CNI plugin (Amazon EKS): Increase the amount of available IP addresses for your Amazon EC2 nodes
+# Amazon VPC CNI plugin: Increase the amount of available IP addresses for your Amazon EC2 nodes

 ## Documentation